Mexico driving guide – Road rules in Mexico

 However, like in every other country, you need to avoid driving down the roads during the night.
 It is advised that you need to stop by somewhere if you are still a long way from your destination, especially before nightfall.

-Also, keep in mind that there are roads in Mexican with poor road conditions, so be cautious when driving at night.
+Also, keep in mind that there are roads in Mexico with poor road conditions, so be cautious when driving at night.

 But most roadways are congested daily, especially in Mexico City where cars are crawling for hours just to cover short distances.